swapnilAx/DevOps-Projects/ansible-projects/auto-webapp-deployment/README.md

 **In this project we are going to configure the web app servers and deploy the static web application.**

 > ### **Note**
 > Knowledge of `AWS EC2` and `ansible` required for completing this project.
-You can also use multimachine vagrant to complete this project.
+You can also use multimachine vagrant to complete this project locally.

 ## Let's get started...

 ## Task -01
-Login to you AWS account and Create 3 EC2 instances with same key pair.
+Login to your AWS account and Create 3 EC2 instances with same key pair.
 Navigate to the EC2 section in the AWS cloud console.
 After creating the 3 ec2 instances, designate and name one instance as the ansible control node(ansible_host), and the other two instances as managed nodes(ansible_servers or web_servers)
 Now connect to ansible_host ec2 instance using ssh and install ansible on it using below commands:-